The Butterfly Effect: Plot

-Growing up, Evan Treborn, his friends Lenny Kagan and Kayleigh Miller, and Kayleigh's brother Tommy suffered many severe psychological traumas that caused Evan to experience frequent amnesia.
-These traumas include being forced to create child pornography with Kayleigh by Tommy's father George, Evan nearly being strangled to death by his institutionalized father Jason before Jason is killed in front of him by guards, accidentally killing a mother and her infant daughter while playing with dynamite, and Tommy burning Evan's dog Crockett alive.
-Evan keeps meticulous journals of his day to day life as a coping mechanism.
+Growing up, Evan Treborn, his friends Lenny Kagan and Kayleigh Miller, and her brother Tommy suffered many severe psychological traumas that caused Evan to experience frequent amnesia.
+These traumas include being forced to create child pornography with Kayleigh by Tommy's father, George; Evan nearly being strangled to death by his institutionalized father Jason, before Jason is killed in front of him by guards; accidentally killing a mother and her infant daughter while playing with dynamite; and Tommy burning Evan's dog Crockett alive.
+Evan keeps meticulous journals of his day-to-day life as a coping mechanism.

-Some time later, while entertaining a girl in his college dorm room, Evan discovers that he can time travel and redo parts of his past by reading his journals; his time-traveling episodes account for the frequent blackouts he experienced, since those are the moments when his older self occupied his consciousness.
+Some time later, while entertaining a girl in his college dorm room, Evan discovers that he can time-travel and redo parts of his past by reading his journals.
+His time-traveling episodes account for the frequent blackouts he experienced, since those are the moments when his older self occupied his consciousness.

 After a traumatized Kayleigh commits suicide, Evan travels back in time and prevents George from molesting her.
-He comes back to a reality where he and Kayleigh are a happy couple in college, but discovers George ended up taking out all of his abusive tendencies on Tommy, who grew up to become even more violent and dangerous.
-When Evan is attacked by Tommy, he kills Tommy in self defense and is imprisoned.
-There, he manages to time travel once more after his mother brings him a journal during a visit.
+He comes back to a reality where he and Kayleigh are a happy couple in college, but he discovers George ended up taking out all of his abusive tendencies on Tommy, who grew up to become even more violent and dangerous.
+When Evan is attacked by Tommy, he kills Tommy in self-defense and is imprisoned.
+There, he manages to time-travel once more after his mother brings him a journal during a visit.

 Upon returning, Evan stops Tommy from killing Crockett, but Lenny, relentlessly bullied by Tommy and mentally unstable following the dynamite incident, kills Tommy with a metal shard.
-Following Tommy’s death, Evan wakes up in a new reality where Lenny has been institutionalized and Kayleigh is a drug-addicted prostitute.
+Following Tommy's death, Evan wakes up in a new reality where Lenny has been institutionalized, and Kayleigh is a drug-addicted prostitute.
 Evan travels back to prevent the dynamite accident; while Tommy shields the mother and baby from the blast, Evan is caught directly in the explosion.